vfelix-00/ee157_lab4/README.md

 2. Using your measurements of the deconstructed solenoid, translate your voltage and current measurements from the solenoid into B and H, and plot for the frequencies that you collected.
 At each frequency, calculate an estimate of power loss per cubic centimeter of core for one cycle.

+We took measurements of the deconstructed solenoid provided in lab.
+The measurements included the number of windings, the geometry of the steel frame, and the cross sectional area (thickness).

+Coils:
+- inner diameter: 13 mm
+- outer diameter: 21 mm
+- height: 34 mm
+- wire thickness: 0.64 mm for #22AWG wire

+Frame:
+- thickness of frame = 2 mm
+- length of frame = 38 mm
+- width of frame = 29 mm
+- height of frame = 29 mm